 I’ve been working on a series of papers about mercy.
 My latest is a discussion of when the government acts mercifully, if indeed it ever does.
-Here’s the abstract: A pardon is an act of mercy according to the law, but is a pardon mercy in an ordinary or genuine sense?
-What distinguishes a pardon […]

 If one is allowed to have a favourite prerogative power, the prerogative of mercy is mine.
 The prerogative of mercy’s only uses are to lift punishment and to lessen suffering.
 Who could object to that?
 Yet this “most amiable prerogative” is often under attack.
 Continue reading “Who’s Afraid of Mercy?”